ahrefs/monorobot/README.md

 If your canonicalised GitHub handle is different from your canonicalised Slack email, or if you want to override this default matching scheme, you can create a manual mapping in your repository configuration under the `user_mappings` option.
 See the [documentation](./documentation/config_docs.md) for details.

+### Slack notifications to a channel dedicated to failed builds

+When a pipelinel is configured with a failed builds channel, Monorobot will send notifications to that Slack channel when a build fails for the main branch in the configured pipeline.
+This notification will mention the commit author and the build steps broken by the commit.
+This is useful for tracking the status of builds in Slack, and for getting notifications when a build fails.

+Currently, this feature is only supported for Buildkite builds.

+The logic is as follows:
+1. We receive a notification from GitHub for each step in the CI build lifecycle, including both individual steps and the entire build.
+We maintain a log of failed builds and failed steps for each build.
+2. When a notification for a failed build is received, we evaluate the failures by reviewing that build's history and compare it with the previous builds.
+3. We identify which steps were newly broken by the current build, i.e, did not fail in previous builds.
+We assume that previous builds still running will succeed while we haven't received a notifications for failed steps, so we treat any newly broken steps in the current build as broken by the current build.
+4. If there are newly broken steps, we notify the configured failed builds channel, including the commit author's name and the broken steps.
+5. If no steps were newly broken in the current build, we do not send a notification.
+6. In summary, only additional breakages are notified and notifications are sent as the builds finish.
+This means that they are not necessarily sent in the same order as the builds were started.

+Some examples:
+- Build #1 breaks steps `a` and `b`, build #2 then breaks steps `a` and `c`.
+  - This will notifify the channel for build #1 regarding the steps `a` and `b`, and for build #2 regarding the step `c`.
+- Build #1 breaks steps `a` and `b`, build #2 breaks step `a` and `c`, build #3 breaks step `a` and `b`.
+  - Similar as above, but we assume build #2 fixed step `b` and build #3 broke it again.
+So we notify the channel like above for the first two builds, and for build #3 regarding the step `b` only.
+- Build #1 is running for a long time, breaks step `a` in the process and we get the notification (with which we update the builds state), build #2 breaks step `a` and `b`.
+Build #2 finishes before build #1.
+  - Will notify the channel for build #2 regarding step `b`.
+Then build #1 finishes and we notify the channel for the steps that build #1 newly broke.
+  - Edge case: if by the time build #2 finishes we didn't receive any notification for a failed step in build #1, we will notify the channel for build #2 for the steps `a` and `b`, and then again for build #1.

 ### Documentation

 Commit a configuration file to the root of each repository you want to support, and add a secrets file on the bot server itself.
 Read on for instructions to set up each file: